Better-Computing-Consulting/azure-storagesyncservice-migration-smb-over-quic-deployment/README.md

 9. Login to Azure
 10. Register the local host in the StorageSyncService
 11. Create a StorageSyncServerEndpoint for the local host in the StorageSyncGroup
-12. Download a SSL Certificate as pfx file from a SSH server (SMB over QUIC requires a
+12. Download a SSL Certificate as pfx file from a SSH server (SMB over QUIC requires a SSL certificates signed by a trusted third party certificate issue, like Let's Encrypt)
-13.
+13. Install the pfx certificate on the local host.

+__After the ReplicaSMBServer.ps1 script completes to enable SMB over QUIC do this:__

+1. Open Windows Admin Center on the source file server
+2. Add the Windows 2022 server to Windows Admin Center
+3. Go to Settings,
+4. Go to "File shares (SMB server)"
+5. Under File sharing across the internet with SMB over QUIC, click Configure.
+6. Select the hostname on the SSL certificate and click Enable.